ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/little-white-album-deluxe-edition.markdown

 has_entry_page: true
 title: "Win The Beatles White Album Deluxe Edition!"
 competition-description: "<p>This is the first time The Beatles ‘White Album’ has\
   \ been remixed and presented with an additional disc demo recordings.
-This is an\
+This is a\
   \ special edition and we want it to be yours!
 We are giving away the amazing Beatles\
   \ White Album Deluxe Edition box set to one of our lucky members!</p>\r\n<p>If that\
   \ sound like the perfect gift to you, click below for a chance to win!</p>"